PolyHACK 2021 is right around the corner!

 What’s new in 2021?

-This year, PolyHACK will take place in a hybrid fashion, with half of the teams working on-site at the SPH building and the other half, on-line, from the safety of their homes.
-Also, the theme of this new edition is “Climate Innovation”, which is now more important than ever and connects to net-zero emissions, climate risk management and sustainability.
+This year, PolyHACK will take place in a hybrid fashion, with some of the teams working on-site at the SPH building and the rest, on-line, from the safety of their homes.
+The theme of this new edition is “Climate Innovation”, which is now more important than ever and connects to net-zero emissions, climate risk management and sustainability.

 What are you waiting for?